 - 1. Our farms, open land, and historic rural architecture all contribute to our historical sense of place in local and state history.
-These cultural resources are disappearing on a daily basis in our Town and across the County and State; they are irreplaceable and finite resources.
+These cultural resources are disappearing on a daily basis in our TTown and across the County and State; they are irreplace-able and finite resources.
 We have one chance to preserve them before they are gone.
 We need to include their future in our plan for the future. - 2.
-In the last twenty years the Town of Concord has lost many old homes, barns, and outbuildings.
+In the last twenty fifty years the Town of Concord has lost many old homes, barns, and outbuildings.
 A rare brick barn once stood on the corner of CTH F and CTH B. Many of the remaining historic buildings are in jeopardy, with impending future plans for development or housing replacement.
-Some pioneer log structures still remain under clapboard farmhouses in the Town.
+Some pioneer log structures still remain under clapboard farmhouses in the TTown.
 Some historic barns still have original wood planking from trees that were cut in this area.
 There is a barn on Concord Center Drive with oak plank walls and tamarack wood ceiling rafters.
-Many local barns still have unique historic features.
+Many local barns still have unique historic features\ and represent a strong tradition of agricultural history in Wisconsin.
 There were at one time eleven one-room schoolhouses in the Town of Concord.
 Some of the school buildings remain but have been converted to homes, and some still have their original exterior architectural features.
 Only one of these schools remains intact, the Old Concord Center School.
 It stands at its original location, complete with old chalkboards, original wood floor, and tin ceiling.
-The Concord Historical Society has expressed its interest and desire to restore the school's original features and to use the building as a local history museum.
-The society currently has some funds to start the restoration, but more fund-raising may be needed.
+The Concord Historical Society has expressed its interest and desire toworked and raised funding restore to maintain the school's original features and currentlyto use-s the building as a local history museum.

+3. The society currently has some funds to start the restoration, but more fund-raising maybe needed.